xahmol/CPMUTools/README.md

 ## CPM UMount instructions
 ([Back to contents](#contents))

-This application enables to mount disk images on the UII+ filesystem to an UII+ emulated drive or CP/M RAM drive (if enabled and supported in firmware version) in CP/M via a file browser.
+This application enables to mount disk images on the UII+ filesystem to an UII+ emulated drive in CP/M via a file browser.

 ### Application limitations and considerations
-The application ensures only disk images can be selected to mount that correspond with the drive type of the target drive by filtering the file list to show only the corresponding image type.

-This is done as CP/M crashes if the drive type of any of the active CP/M drive is changed on the fly by for example mounting a .D64 image to a 1581 emulated drive.
-As CP/M is not aware of the changed disk type, it will load the wrong turbo load code on the drive, which makes CP/M crash or freeze.
-By filtering the file list, this should be prevented.
+To facilitate to find disk images quicker and easier in the filebrowsers, all entries not being directories and file images are filtered out.

 To properly enable filtering, image filenames should end with the proper corresponding .dxx extension: